unaxfromsibiria/django_rediscache/README.rst

 - `'get' - use cache in QuerySet for all get request`

 And don't forget add 'django_rediscache' in INSTALLED_APPS.
 All simple and can sometimes be effective, look at test results.
-Sincerely, Michael Vorotyntsev.
+There is analog project if it will be usefull https://github.com/Suor/django-cacheops Sincerely, Michael Vorotyntsev.